Virtual Web Accessibility Training

-- Training participants receive a complimentary registration for WebAIM's Document (Word, PowerPoint, and PDF) Accessibility online course—a $125 value.
+- Training participants receive a complimentary enrollment for WebAIM's Document (Word, PowerPoint, and PDF) Accessibility online course—a $125 value.

 - What is Training Plus?

 - As part of a training registration, you will have the option to secure 3 hours of one-on-one time with WebAIM staff at a discounted price of $575.
-You can use this time for additional training, a mini-evaluation, or other consultation.
+You can use this time for additional training, a mini-evaluation, or other consultation (in up to 2 separate engagements).
 Additional details are available during registration.

 - Will the training be archived?

 - Since this is an interactive training and not a webinar, an archived version will not be available.